 with Julie Charlip, "Introduction," Rethinking Theory and Practice.
 Latin American Perspectives.
 20:2, Issue 77 (Spring 1993): 3-5.

 James N. Green works on the political, social and, and cultural history of nineteenth and twentieth-century Brazil.
-His books include: We Cannot Remain Silent: Opposition to the Brazilian Military Dictatorship in the United States (Duke, 2010) and Beyond Carnival: Male Homosexuality in Twentieth-century Brazil (University of Chicago, 1999).
-He is currently completing a biography of Herbert Daniel, a Brazilian guerrilla leader, political exile, and AIDS activist entitled Exiles within Exiles: The Life and Times of Herbert Daniel, Brazilian Gay Revolutionary.
+His books include: We Cannot Remain Silent: Opposition to the Brazilian Military Dictatorship in the United States (Duke, 2010) and Beyond Carnival: Male Homosexuality in Twentieth-century Brazil (University of Chicago, 1999); Gay Brazilian Revolutionary: The Life and Times of Herbert Daniel (Duke University Press, forthcoming 2017).

 Historical accounts of the military dictatorship that ruled Brazil from 1964 to 1985 gen-erally focus on political history and the militant armed opposition.
 Most narratives offer heroic visions of those who resisted authoritarian rule without examining tensions, complexities, and contradictions embedded in the leftwing political culture that dominated opposition to the gener-als.
 Similarly, many Brazilian politicians who participated in the armed struggle, including President Dilma Rousseff, have glossed over their past militancy, creating simplified stories about idealist youth who had fought for democracy rather than for revolutionary change.
 Exiles within Exiles seeks to problematize these glorified and revisionist historical representations through a critical biography of Herbert Daniel, a forgotten leader in the Brazilian left.
 Based on oral histories, archival sources, and other documentation, this project explores the complex life story of a protagonist who personifies many of the contradictory political, social, and cultural crosscurrents that were characteristic of oppositional forces in late twentieth-century Brazil.